 Variations of Chicken Ramen

-- Spicy Chicken Ramen: Add chili oil or fresh chili peppers to the broth for a thrilling heat that elevates the flavors.
+- Spicy Chicken Ramen: Drizzle chili oil or fresh peppers for heat.

 Nutritional Information